typedb/typedb-docs/03-client-api/04-new-client.md

 The message that is returned is a `Transaction.Req`.
 But which field is populated?
-You can get this from the naming conventions: It should be the one with type `GetAttributes.Iter`, with a single field called `id`.
+We can get this from the naming conventions: It should be the one with type `GetAttributes.Iter`, with a single field called `id`.

 ```python
 {                            # type Transaction.Res